bhoward/focsipedia/docs/ds/graphs.md

 The first is a set of **visited** nodes; whenever we first arrive at a node, we add it to this set.
 The other is the **finishing list**; whenever we have finished examining all of a node's neighbors, we will add it to the head of the finishing list.
 When working with a graphical representation, we will color in a node when it is first visited, and then write a number (the **finishing number**) next to the node when it is finished showing its position from the end of the finishing list.
-This information corresponds to performing actions according to _preorder_ (visiting) and _postorder_ (finishing) traversal of a tree.[^There is no analogue to _inorder_, because we don't impose any order on the neighbors of a node, so there is no equivalent of having finished the left child and being about to start the right child.]
+This information corresponds to performing actions according to _preorder_ (visiting) and _postorder_ (finishing) traversal of a tree.[^1]

+[^1]: There is no analogue to _inorder_, because we don't impose any order on the neighbors of a node, so there is no equivalent of having finished the left child and being about to start the right child.

 Here is the basic algorithm for depth-first traversal starting from a node $n$:
 * Mark $n$ as visited